DimEvil/VISdatapaper/paper.md

 ![Figure 3](images/image_3b.png)

-*Figure 3.1: Number of observations by order in the Inland waters dataset (period 1992-2012); log scale*
+*Figure 3: Distribution of all inland waters occurrences by order (ordered by number of occurrences, logarithmic scale).*

 ### Taxonomic ranks for estuarine waters